jfedyczak/jfedyczak.github.io/_posts/2018-05-21-bitcoin-blockchain-in-foundationdb.markdown

 ## Enter FoundationDB

-Some time ago I stumbled on news about releasing [FoundationDB](https://www.foundationdb.org) as Open Source by Apple.
+Some time ago I stumbled upon news about releasing [FoundationDB](https://www.foundationdb.org) as Open Source by Apple.
 I had never heard about it before but apparent project maturity and use cases in the wild made it very compelling.
 My enthusiasm has been tempered by the lack of native node.js bindings but situation improved soon thanks to [foundatiobdb](https://www.npmjs.com/package/foundationdb) npm package.

 ## Client in docker container